gentoomen/bhottu/README.md

 Just clone the git repo and you're ready.
 Also you will need `MySQL` if you want to use all of the modules.

 ## Setting up
-Set up a configuration by editing the `config_example.py` file to your liking and renaming it to `config.py`.
+Set up a configuration by editing the `config_example.py` file to your liking and rename it to `config.py`.
 The comments in that file are very helpful.

 ## Running
-To run bhottu just open a shell, navigate it to the cloned git repo and run `python bhottu.py` or just `bhottu.py` if you're on \*nux/\*BSD.
+To run bhottu just open a shell, navigate it to the cloned git repo and run `python bhottu.py` or just `./bhottu.py` if you're on \*nux/\*BSD.

 ## Extending
 Bhottu is very extendable and it's quite simple to do that: